pbugnion/api-scraping-akka-streams/README.md

 # API scraping with Akka streams

-This is the code for an (as yet unpublished) blog post on building long-running, resilient API scrapers with Akka streams.
+This is the code for a [blog post](http://pascalbugnion.net/blog/scraping-apis-with-akka-streams.html) on building long-running, resilient API scrapers with Akka streams.

+We build a program that sends 250,000 requests to the Yelp API over several days, gracefully handling unexpected behaviour, request limits and restarts.
+The code is organised into seven sprints.
+In each sprint, we improve our understanding of the behaviour of the API and improve the behaviour of our stream.

 ## Requirements